- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 What types of medications are used to treat reflux?

 If conservative therapy and medical therapy fail, surgery may be necessary.
-Traditionally, the fundoplication procedure, which serves to strengthen the muscular valve (lower esophageal sphincter), required significant surgical work and hospital stay.
-Recently, the surgery has been performed using a viewing tube instrument (endoscopic fundoplication).
-This has shortened both hospital stay and recovery.
+Traditionally, the fundoplication procedure, which serves to strengthen or recreate the muscular valve (lower esophageal sphincter), requires significant surgical work and hospital stay.
+Recently, surgery also has been able to perform endoscopic fundoplication, shortening both hospital stay and recovery.
 However, this is still investigational and not considered the standard of care.